China launches its first homegrown aircraft carrier

 China first announced the construction of its new carrier in late December 2015.
 State media said it would be "independently designed in China."

 News of the launch comes as tensions mount over North Korea, China's unruly neighbor and ally.
-However, the carrier isn't expected to enter service until 2020.
+However, the carrier isn't expected to enter active service until 2020.

+A ship is launched when it is first put into the water -- but the carrier still requires considerable work to complete it.
+Once operational, the new carrier will likely be officially commissioned in a separate ceremony.

 Construction began in November 2013, and just over three years later the main hull has been completed, as well as a number of the vessel's primary systems, including power supply.